Brindha50020622/Face-Recognition-using-CUDA/README.md

 # Face-Recognition-using-CUDA

-OVERVIEW
 Dataset: AT&T Database of Faces

 The project implements a facial recognition system using Local Binary Patterns (LBP) for feature extraction and CUDA-based parallel computing for performance optimization.
 The system creates LBP histograms from facial images, compares them using chi-square distance,